Vermont mourns a protector of its history

 “He was the driving force behind it from the Preservation Trust, he worked very hard with state and federal authorities to get it pulled together, to get funding for things like renovation work that needed to be done in the building over the past several years, he was the driver of all of this,” said Bob Young.

-Right around the time he helped found the Preservation Trust, Bruhn was working to preserve Round Church in Richmond, said Neale Lunderville, chairman of the board of directors for the Preservation Trust.
-The church is depicted in the group’s logo.

-U.S. Senator Patrick Leahy, D-Vt., said Friday in a statement that news of Bruhn’s loss hit him and his wife, Marcelle Pomerleau, hard.
+U.S. Senator Patrick Leahy, D-Vt., said Friday in a statement that news of Bruhn’s loss hit him and his wife, Marcelle, hard.

 Bruhn was Leahy’s first chief of staff.